oxygen/sql-performance-counters-nodejs/README.md

 ## Usage with promise-mysql
-If using MySQL and using [promise-mysql](https://www.npmjs.com/package/promise-mysql), you may use conveniently use the `PerformanceCounters.monkeyPatchPromiseMySQLJSConnection()` function to get started rapidly.
+If using MySQL and using [promise-mysql](https://www.npmjs.com/package/promise-mysql), you may use conveniently use the `PerformanceCounters.onMySQLPromiseConnection()` function to get started rapidly.

 ```JavaScript